This World War II veteran played a song for the sniper trying to kill him

 Jack Tueller thought to himself that the sniper, suddenly being on the losing end of World War II in Europe, was probably as scared and lonely as he was.
 And so he decided to play a German love song on the trumpet, Lili Marlene, and let the melody flow through Normandy’s apple orchards and into the European night.

-The airman played the song all the way through and nothing happened.
+The airman played the song all the way through… and nothing happened.

-The very next morning a U.S. Army Jeep leading a group of captured Wehrmacht soldiers approached Tueller and his cohorts.
+The very next morning, a U.S. Army Jeep leading a group of captured Wehrmacht soldiers approached Tueller and his cohorts.
 The military policemen told Capt.
 Tueller that one of the POWs, who was on their way to England, wanted to know who was playing the trumpet the night before.

 Captain Jack Tueller shook the hand of his captured enemy.

 “He was no enemy,” Tueller says, looking back.
-“He was scared kid, like me.
+“He was a scared kid, like me.
 We were both doing what we were told to do.
 I had no hatred for him.”